lizmat/Shelve6/README.md

 USAGE
 =====

-Shelve6 comes as a web service that you can just start e.g. directly from the checked-out source repository via `RAKUDOLIB=lib bin/shelve6`, or if it is properly installed just via `shelve6`.
+Shelved comes as a web service that you can just start e.g. directly from the checked-out source repository via `RAKUDOLIB=lib bin/shelved`, or if it is properly installed just via `shelved`.
 It reads a config.yaml file, a simple sample is included, and might look like this:

 ```yaml
     server: